Dan Katz Net Worth 2026: Barstool’s Big Cat Earnings, Assets & Future Plans

 5. Investments & Side Ventures

-• His biggest financial upside remains tied to Barstool and podcasting equity.
+His largest financial upside remains tied to Barstool equity and podcast IP ownership.

 Lifestyle & Assets